Cherry Chocolate Chunk Muffins

 Cherries contain a compound called anthocyanins.
 Anthocyanins are flavanoids that change color based on pH.
 Cherries are an acidic fruit, with a pH around 4 — meaning the anthocyanins produce a deep red color.
 Raise the pH by adding neutral or basic ingredients, and the anthocyanins loses a proton and changes the color to purple and blue.

-I haven’t tried this myself (yet!) but I think this weekend we’ll try dipping some cherries in different pH solutions and see what color they turn! {I’m always on a quest to find fun science projects to entertain my 4 year old and turn him into a science lover as well.}
+I haven’t tried this myself (yet!) but I think this weekend we’ll try dipping some cherries in different pH solutions and see what color they turn! {I’m always on a quest to find fun science projects to entertain my 4-year-old and turn him into a science lover as well.}

 Because these use fresh fruit, they don’t last as long at room temperature as say, a chocolate muffin.
 These are best consumed within 4 days of baking when stored at room temperature.

 Any longer?
 Toss them in the freezer.
-Add your muffins to a freezer-safe storage bag and store for up to 3 months.
+Add your muffins to a freezer-safe storage bag and store them for up to 3 months.
 Thaw at room temperature before enjoying.

 - No cherry pitter?
 No problem!
 To pit a cherry, push a plastic straw through the stem hope of the cherry until the pit pushes out the other side.